Alex-Ueki/Anime-SR/Notes.md

 Old Analog transfers are often going to have edge sharpening artifacts.
 Need to investigate how to remove these before upconversion.

+What are the best settings for recurrent networks?
+I am thinking no jitter, shuffle or skip?
+Should these be the default for all runs?
+Or perhaps some way for the model to over-ride?